 Two final notes.
 The research briefly summarized here typically focuses on the quantitative side of ultimatums (how much is offered or demanded).
 But how an ultimatum is delivered surely matters, as well.
 A take-it-or-leave-it number that is expressed as a challenge invites rejection.
 One that explains why this is the best that you can do has a better chance of acceptance.

 Then there is the matter of responding to ultimatums.
 Harvard Business School Professor Deepak Malhotra offers some surprising, but practical advice in his book, Negotiating the Impossible.
 "Ignore ultimatums," he says.
 "The more attention you give them, the harder it will be for the other side to back down if the situation changes."

 When someone says "absolutely not" or "it’s against company policy," the natural impulse may be to ask why or for an exception—or to challenge the assertion itself.
 But it's often smarter to let the remark pass without comment.
-Your counterpart may have spoken in haste or may have been bluffing.
+Your counterpart may have spoken in haste or may be bluffing.
 Given time, they may soften their position—provided you haven't reinforced it.
 The worst thing to do is to rise to the bait.
 Don't ask if they really mean what they said.
-If someone paints themself into a corner, why hand them another bucket?
+If people paint themseves into a corner, why hand them another bucket?